Shawn-Ng/basic-statistics/R-timeSeries.md

     - [Finanical time series](#financial-ts)
     - [Autocorrelation](#autocorrelation)
 4. [Autoregression (AR) model](#4-autoregression-ar-model)
+    - Autocorrelations can be estimated at many lags to better assess how a time series relates to its past
 5. [Moving average (MA) model](#5-moving-average-ma-model)
     - [AR vs MA models](#ar-vs-ma-models)